Brett-Tanner/Journal/2024/Mar_24.md

 #### Teacher Interface

 - Show the day's lessons
-  - [] Create DailyActivity partial
+  - [] Create levelled lesson partial

 #### Courses

-- Course price is per student, so need an easy way to calculate that
-- Needs to have a week from on the plan so they can't see stuff from before the week they started paying
 - [] Only show a month in advance of lessons by default as its paid by month
   - Probably need a field for months paid on the plan